 Restoration: The manipulation of the physical, chemical, or biological characteristics of a site with the goal of returning natural/historic functions to a former or degraded aquatic resource.
-For the purpose of tracking net gains in aquatic resource area, restoration is divided into two categories: Reestablishment and rehabilitation.
+For the purpose of tracking net gains in aquatic resource area, restoration is divided into two categories: re-establishment and rehabilitation.

 Riffle and pool complex: Riffle and pool complexes are special aquatic sites under the 404(b)(1) Guidelines.
-Riffle and pool complexes sometimes characterize steep gradient sections of portion of the total linear project streams.
+Riffle and pool complexes sometimes characterize steep gradient sections of streams.
 Such stream sections are recognizable by their hydraulic characteristics.
 The rapid movement of water over a course substrate in riffles results in a rough flow, a turbulent surface, and high dissolved oxygen levels in the water.
 Pools are deeper areas associated with riffles.
-A projects crossing a single or multiple slower stream velocity, a streaming flow, a smooth surface, and a finer substrate characterize pools.
+A slower stream velocity, a streaming flow, a smooth surface, and a finer substrate characterize pools.